First off I never intended to shoot weddings.

 - The plan was to cover 28-200mm with two zooms during the wedding outside.
 Coverage was more important than the maximum aperture.
 Inside I would switch to two primes to cover near and far subjects.
 Also brought some on-camera flashes for fill outside and just in case for inside.
 Battery grips were purchased also.
 In addition to ergonomics, I had the A7II before and it will require two batteries.
 Here is the kit used.

 - Really held its own against the newer III.
 Other than battery life and the whole one card slot thing it was every bit the match for the newbie A7III.
 As much as I love the A7III a two A7II set up would really make sense.
+Traded for the newly released A7c.

-- Best all arounder in camera-dome in my opinion.
+- Best all around-er in camera-dome in my opinion.
 Does everything well and few things fantastically.

 - Best wide to tele zoom value, period.